Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 • a recipient or

-• any other person on the direction of such RP, [Bill to ship to model]
+• any other person on the direction of such RP, whether acting as an agent or otherwise [Bill to ship to model]

 before or during movement of goods, either by way of transfer of documents of title to goods or otherwise;